smiakchilo/aem-crash-course/lessons/2.11/part3.md

 ![Factory service config](img/service-factory-config-felix.png)

 There is now the "plus" button that allows adding another configuration (= another service instance dealing with yet another _url_).
-You can dump redundant service instances using the same principle.
+You can dump redundant service instances with the "trash" button.

 Factory configurations can be set up via the code as well.
 Look again at the [LogManager's config](../../project/ui.config/src/main/content/jcr_root/apps/sample-project/osgiconfig/config/org.apache.sling.commons.log.LogManager.factory.config~testProject.cfg.json) in our sample project.
 The name of the file contains the `factory.config~<something>` part.
 By replacing `<something>` with tokens of your own, you can create multiple files, each manifesting a single service instance, that will build up to the factory config of the `LogManager` service.